Houdini 22.0 Nodes Geometry nodes

 Rest Pose Attribute

-When on, specifies the name of the matrix4 point attribute (by default, rest_transform) that contains the rest pose for the skeleton.
-When off, the input character’s pose (first frame) is used as the rest pose for the skeleton.
-Use Rest Pose Attribute is on by default.
+When turned on, this is the name of the Matrix4 point attribute (by default, rest_transform) that contains the rest pose for the skeleton.
+When turned off, the input character’s pose (first frame) is used as the rest pose.

 Note

-Attaching controls to an animated skeleton can cause problems (like affecting performance) when assigning shapes in world space since the assignment relationships are not clear.
-Using the rest_transform attribute is a good way to ensure that your skeleton in Assign Shapes mode is not time dependent.
+We recommend that you use a rest pose attribute when attaching control shapes to a character’s skeleton.
+Attaching controls to an animated skeleton can cause problems (like performance issues) when assigning shapes in world space since the assignment relationships are not clear.
+Using the rest_transform attribute is a good way to ensure that the skeleton in Assign Shapes mode is not time dependent.

 Advanced Shape Settings

-When on, the geometry group specified in the Group parameter field is used to group control shapes that have been modeled in world space.
+When turned on, the geometry in the Group parameter is used to group control shapes that have been modeled in world space.

 Group

-If your shape library contains a mixture of control shapes modeled in local space and control shapes modeled in world space, then add the primitives built in world space to a geometry group and specify the name of that group in this Group field.
-By default, the name of the world space shapes group is world_shapes.
+If the shape library contains control shapes modeled in both local and world space, add the world space primitives to a geometry group and specify the name of that group in this field.
+This parameter is available when Has Input World Space Shape Group is turned on.

 Note

 Using Group is not mandatory.
-The node works internally completely fine without it.
-This parameter is used to separate between local and world space shapes in the viewport assignment modes.
+This parameter is used to separate local and world space shapes in the viewport assignment modes.

 Create Missing Shape Names by Connectivity